abhaumick/-ece695-s21-lab2-template/Readme.md

 > We would strongly recommend reading through the CUDA related links within this document before you start writing code.

 This lab is a significant departure from the previous lab.
 There are a number of unique ways to parallelize each task and each choice comes with its own set of tradeoffs.
-There is a significant set of possible implementations and we cannot wait to see your unique take on the problems:
+There is a significant set of possible implementations and _we cannot wait to see your `ingeneous` and `unique` take on the problems._

 > To boldly go where no one has gone before!
 >